NeoGeographyToolkit/StereoPipeline/docs/experimental.rst

 CASP-GO (https://github.com/mssl-imaging/CASP-GO) is a set of algorithms that are meant to augment certain parts of ASP :cite:`tao2016optimised, tao2018massive`.
-Under NASA proposal 19-PDART19_2-0094 we researched incorporating these into ASP.
+Thse algorithms were developed at the Imaging Group, Mullard Space Science Laboratory, University College London, by Yu Tao, under the direction of Jan-Peter Muller.
+Under NASA proposal 19-PDART19_2-0094 we researched incorporating these algorithms into ASP.

 CASP-GO consists of three algorithms: